oernster/3D-printing-info/klipper/sovol-sv06/README.md

 Wait for 3-5 mins.
 The screen will not display anything of interest and you just need to wait.

 Next ssh/winscp or putty into your pi and rename either the printer_cura.cfg or the printer_superslicer.cfg file I have attached to this repository to printer.cfg first, then copy it to to the /home/pi/printer_data/config directory.
 Note prusaslicer does not support klipper natively; though it _sort of works_ with marlin 2 set as the firmware; personally I would not trust that so if you want klipper I think a good slicer choice is superslicer.
 Note that you can export a config bundle from prusaslicer and import it into superslicer if that was your previous slicer.

 Insert IP address of your pi into your browser and you're almost good to go.

 ## Slicer configuration

-# Prusa/Superslicer
+# Superslicer

 In Printer Settings ~ Custom Gcode ~ Start gcode: enter...